 How Much Will a Tummy Tuck Cost?

 In Minneapolis, Minnesota, the cost of a tummy tuck generally ranges between $5,000 to $9,000 depending on the amount of surgical work necessary and the overall complexity of the procedure.
 This range includes fees for the anesthesia, surgical facility, post-operative care, and other related expenses.
-Our patient care coordinator will be able to provide you with a personalized quote once Dr. Joe assesses your concerns and goals in a consultation.
+Our patient care coordinator will be able to provide you with a personalized quote once our plastic surgeons assess your concerns and goals in a consultation.
 To make it easier for patients to pursue their procedure of choice while managing the costs of surgery, our practice accepts plastic surgery financing from CareCredit® and ALPHAEON™ Credit— two leading healthcare lending companies that each offer qualified patients an array of flexible payment plans.
 Once approved, individuals who prefer to pay for their surgery in smaller installments can select the best arrangement for their budgetary concerns.
 If you have any questions about the cost of a tummy tuck, or our accepted payment methods, please contact our practice.

 Can I Get a Non-Surgical Tummy Tuck?